Hong Ji-yoon: Career

 Hong Ji-yoon made her debut in tvN's Criminal Minds in 2017, as Park In-hye.
 She also starred in Bad Guys 2.

 She played the role of Oh Ji-ran in What's Wrong with Secretary Kim.
 She played a supporting role in Netflix's original series My First First Love with Ji Soo, Jung Chae-yeon and Jin Young.
 She made a cameo appeared as actress Ruby in My Absolute Boyfriend.

-Hong Ji-yoon has also partaken in the drama My Country which premiered in September 2019 on JTBC.
+Hong Ji-yoon has also partaken in the drama My Country: The New Age which premiered in September 2019 on JTBC.
 In 2022, she starred in the SBS romantic comedy drama Woori the Virgin.

 In January 2023, Hong signed with Ghost Studio.